toplenboren/safezone/README.md

 Supports:
 - Yandex Disk with OAuth
-- Google Drive with OAuth
+- Google Drive with OAuth (DOES NOT CURRENTLY SUPPORT THIS :( )

 Can:
 - Backup directory or file
-- Restore directory or files
+- Restore directory or file
-- Manage cloud storage capacity - remove old files
+- Manage cloud storage capacity

 # Installation